JhangYang/docker/README.md

 > docker compose run --rm composer update
 ```

-If you prefer, you also can enter the `php-fpm` container.
+If you prefer, you also can enter the `php-fpm` container to use `composer` command.
 ```
 > docker compose exec php-fpm /bin/sh